What is an operating lease?

 Definition of an operating lease

-An operating lease is a is a lease where you rent an asset, rather than buying it.
+An operating lease is a lease where you rent an asset, rather than buying it.

 If you’re buying the asset, or if the terms of the lease are that you’re effectively taking on the risks and rewards of owning the asset while the lease runs, the lease will be a finance lease rather than an operating lease.